libprima/prima/python/tests/README.md

 within that file which implements it.
 The testfile/testname is written in such a way that it can be passed as an argument to `pytest` in order to run that test by itself.

 Not all tests apply to all backends.
-In particular, the Python backend only implements COBYLA and so cannot participate in any of the tests related to non-COBLYA algorithms.
+In particular, the Python backend only implements COBYLA and so cannot participate in any of the tests related to non-COBYLA algorithms.
 Each requirement will be prefaced with an array specifying the backends to which it applies. `[F, P]` indicates that it applies to both the Fortran and Python backend and should be implemented as such. `[F]` or `[P]` implies that it only applies to the Fortran or to the Python backend. `[N/A]` implies that the test is focused on the interface logic and the choice of backend is irrelevant.

 ## Requirements for basic functionality, algorithm autoselection, and explicit algorithm selection